lendai/dotfiles/readme.md

 ```

 This will;

-* Setup the terminal
+- Setup the terminal
-* Set a bunch of default values for macos
+- Set a bunch of default values for macOS
-* Install the applications i use often
+- Install the applications I use often